Fact Checked Fact Checked

 Mounjaro is a new brand name for a medicine called tirzepatide.
 It’s used for type-2 diabetes and comes as a pre-filled injection pen that you use once a week.
 It attaches to two different gut hormone receptors called GIP and GLP-1, which stimulate the release of insulin and help control blood sugar levels, representing a new class of diabetes medication.
 It also reduces appetite and allows you to feel fuller for longer.

 Mounjaro is manufactured by Eli Lilly and is currently the first and only approved once-weekly GIP and GLP-1 receptor agonist, targeting the body’s natural incretin hormones.
-Just like liraglutide and semaglutide, which are also type-2 diabetes treatments, it could also eventually be licensed as a weight loss treatment (most likely under a different brand name).
+Just like liraglutide and semaglutide, which are also type-2 diabetes treatments, it has now been licensed and approved for use as a weight loss treatment.

 How does Mounjaro work?